LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Hidden Hoard.md

 ---

 Mundane attempts to detect the subject fail automatically.
-Spells and powers that would detect the veiled object are subject to a Clash of Wills.
+Spells and powers that would detect the veiled object are subject to a [[Clash of Wills]].